 Wrapping it up

-This is what I think Tally is.
-I have not seen a software like Tally which is so simple and still have so much in it that I cannot even remember all the things.
+This is what Tally is.
+I have not seen a software like this which is so simple and still have so much in it that I cannot even remember all the things.

 This is why Tally is used in more than 100 different countries apart from India.

 From a personal accounting to shop to manufacturing enterprise, it can do all of it.